Settings tab

 Available from TwinCAT 3.1 Build 4026

 Activates the TwinCAT feature Core Boost.
-If this function is active and is supported by the current target system, the clock frequency can be fixed for each real-time kernel used by TwinCAT.
+If this function is active and is supported by the current target system, the clock frequency can be fixed for each real-time core used by TwinCAT.
 The choice is made in the Core Frequency column.

 Core